 \subsection{Weak two-point measurement scheme}

-It can be proved that the real part of the KDQ distribution, defined in Sec.~\ref{sec:beyond_TPM} as the Margenau-Hill (MH) distribution, can be determined by resorting only to a scheme entirely based on projective measurements.
-We have already proved that a direct sequential measurement procedure cannot carry out this task.
-Instead the combination of projective measurement schemes accomplishes the task.
+The real part of the KDQ distribution, defined in Sec.~\ref{sec:beyond_TPM} as the Margenau-Hill (MH) distribution, can be determined by resorting only to a scheme entirely based on projective measurements.
+We have already proved that a procedure directly using sequential projective measurements cannot carry out this task.
+Instead, the combination of projective measurement schemes accomplishes the task.
 This is indeed enabled by the weak two-point measurement (wTPM) scheme for the measurement of quantum time correlators~\cite{johansen2007quantum,LostaglioQuantum2023}.
 The main feature of the wTPM scheme is to cancel the measurement back-action, thus attaining the back-action-free limit and restoring a condition of no measurement invasiveness~\cite{RyuPRA2013}.

 As noticed in Ref.~\cite{hernandez2022experimental}, the wTPM scheme can be effectively seen as a \emph{probabilistic error cancellation technique}, a technique largely employed in quantum computing from sampling noisy circuits~\cite{cai2022quantum}.